chap-models/rwanda_random_forest/README.md

-# Rwanda sarimax model integrated with Chap
+# Rwanda random forest model integrated with Chap

-The repository is work-in-progress for integrating a Rwanda sarimax model into Chap.
+The repository is work-in-progress for integrating a Rwanda random forest model into Chap.